 Marietta is a great place to be for the study of history.
-The city marked the first permanent settlement in the Northwest Territory and its environs are rich in historical heritage, complete with prehistoric Indian mounds, as well as pioneer and river history.
+The city marked the first permanent settlement in the Northwest Territory, and its environs are rich in historical heritage, complete with prehistoric Indian mounds, as well as pioneer and river history.
 Our internship program provides for useful curatorial and archival work in the Campus Martius Museum, the Ohio River Museum, and the College's rare book Collection.
 And Marietta's Chapter of Phi Alpha Theta, the national history honor society, recognizes students for outstanding achievement in history.

-The Asian Studies Program offers a variety of unique opportunities for students with an interest in Asia.
+The Asian Studies Program offers a variety of unique opportunities for students with interest in Asia.
 The minor provides students with a comprehensive understanding of this part of the world through a variety of classes, including language and history.

-In addition, several programs allow students to put into practice what they have learned.
+Also, several programs allow students to put into practice what they have learned.
 Strategic relationships with both the Foreign Affairs College and the University of International Relations in China have allowed students to study abroad and professors to visit the colleges.
 Both institutions also send students and professors to Marietta, providing insight into Chinese culture that is difficult to obtain through coursework.

 Marietta College also hosts the annual Asian Studies Symposium where students from various colleges gather to present papers on Asian topics.